tadano-dreamer/gemini_rag/README.md

 # Gemini RAG APP

-The name of this App is "SB-AI(Select the Better AI)" You can learn RAG, which is said to be mitigate hallucinations, as a quiz game!
+The name of this App is "SB-AI(Select the Better AI)"　^n You can learn RAG, which is said to be mitigate hallucinations, as a quiz game!

 ## Demo